DvanessacelisG/khufu-dev/README.md

 # Khufu-Frontend
 Hello and Welcome,
-This is the repository for the frontend side of **Khufu**, the sourcing tool of Endava Bogotá
+This is the repository for the frontend side of **Khufu**, the sourcing tool of Endava Bogotá.

 ### Tools
 The project is built using